sujalsinha678-maker/Hackathon-Project/README.md

 - Helps identify duplicate or highly similar titles

 ## Team
-Developed as a hackathon project by a 5-member team, Team Hex Syndicate.
+Developed as a hackathon project by a 5-member team .